 Graduate students from any program in SIS may apply.
 All applicants must demonstrate academic excellence with a GPA of at least 3.0, an interest in the content/skills area of the specific position to which they are applying, and cross-cultural communication skills.
 Additional qualifications may be required by specific internship organizations; see position descriptions for details.

+After a student has successfully applied and been chosen for an available internship placement through SIS, the student will work with the organization directly to make the necessary arrangement.
 Students will be responsible for all travel, visa, accommodation, and living expenses and arrangements associated with the internship.

 Application and Deadlines